The The Mysterious Murasame Castle wiki last edited by BGoldenTLE on 07/29/14 11:47PM

 View full history

-Nazo no Murasame-jou, or The Mysterious Murasame Castle, is an action-adventure game for the Famicom Disk System released by Nintendo themselves.
+The Mysterious Murasame Castle, or Nazo no Murasame-jou in Japanese, is an action-adventure game for the Famicom Disk System released by Nintendo themselves.
 It superficially resembles a medieval Japan variant of The Legend of Zelda with its top-down view and branching paths, but has far more of an emphasis on combat than exploration and puzzle solving.
 The goal of the game is to explore strange goings-on at five separate castles and defeat the bosses at the end of each one.

 In Nintendo Land, the game serves as the theme behind the minigame Takamaru's Ninja Castle.
 Bearing no resemblance to the FDS title beyond its setting, it is a shooting gallery-style game in which the player must use throwing stars to fend off ninjas.